-The following questions and answers apply to the 2018 and 2021 International Residential Code (IRC).
-Regional building codes may be different.
+The following questions and answers apply to the 2024, 2021, and 2018 International Residential Code (IRC).
+Older versions and regional building codes may have differences.

 How far apart should wall panels be?